microsoft/jacdac/services/timeseriesaggregator.md

 Remove all pending timeseries.

-    enum DataMode: u8 {
-        Continuous = 1
-        Discrete = 2
-    }
-    command start_timeseries @ 0x81 {
-        id: u32
-        mode: DataMode
-        label: string
-    }

-Starts a new timeseries.
-As for `mode`,
-`Continuous` has default aggregation window of 60s, and `Discrete` only stores the data if it has changed since last store, and has default window of 1s.

     command update @ 0x83 {
         value: f64
-        id: u32
+        label: string
     }

 Add a data point to a timeseries.

     command set_window @ 0x84 {
-        id: u32
         duration: u32 ms
+        label: string
     }

 Set aggregation window.
+Setting to `0` will restore default.

+    command set_upload @ 0x85 {
+        upload: bool
+        label: string
+    }

+Set whether or not the timeseries will be uploaded to the cloud.
+The `stored` reports are generated regardless.

-    report stored @ 0x85 {
+    report stored @ 0x90 {
-        id: u32
         num_samples: u32 #
         avg: f64
         min: f64
         max: f64
         start_time: u32 ms
         end_time: u32 ms
+        label: string
     }

 Indicates that the average, minimum and maximum value of a given